-A guide to problems, costs, maintenance and repair for your 2005 GMC Sierra 2500 HD
+A guide to repairs, service, and maintenance costs for your 2005 GMC Sierra 2500 HD

 The speedometer or other instrument panel gauge may begin to work erratically at times.
 Our technicians tell us that the instrument cluster must be sent to a repair facility to correct this fault.
 The warranty has been extended on some of these units to 7 years or 70,000 miles.

 One or more heater & AC (HVAC) temperature and/or air delivery mode door actuator may fail, resulting in improper temperature or air delivery.
 If this occurs, fault code(s) should be stored in the HVAC control module which should assist in diagnoses.

 The 4WD transfer case encoder motor position sensor or the selector switch may fail causing the service 4WD message to be displayed.
 Fault code(s) stored in the transfer case control module will be of assistance in determining the exact fault causing the message to be displayed.

 2005 GMC Sierra 2500 HD QuestionsI have 3 wires that broke off from the switch on the brake pedal (1 answer)